Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

-The Los Angeles Rams (3-1) visit the Seattle Seahawks (2-2) on Thursday, October 7, 2021 in matchup between NFC West opponents at Lumen Field.
+The Los Angeles Rams (3-1) visit the Seattle Seahawks (2-2) on Thursday, October 7, 2021 in matchup between NFC West rivals at Lumen Field.
 Seattle is a 2.5-point underdog.
-The total is 54.5 points for this matchup.
+The over/under is set at 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.